fhamborg/news-please/README.md

 * Claudio Spener
 * Moritz Steinmaier

-## Usage, License, Contribution and Contact
+## Contribution

-Make sure that you use news-please in compliance with applicable law.

 You want to contribute?
 Great, we are always happy for any support on this project!
 Simply send a pull request or drop us an email: [felix.hamborg@uni-konstanz.de](felix.hamborg@uni-konstanz.de).
 By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).

+## License
 The project is licensed under the [Apache License 2.0](LICENSE.txt).
-If you're using news-please and find it a useful tool (or not), please let us know.
+Make sure that you use news-please in compliance with applicable law.
 The news-please logo is courtesy of Mario Hamborg.

 Copyright 2016 [Felix Hamborg](http://felix.hamborg.eu/)